 signposted to named individuals and/or specific areas of increased success.
-These would be put into place over school to receive support.

-based staff change them frequently to ensure students are able to access their learning and also foster skills of working with their peers through student-led activities.
+These would be put into place over school to receive support. time in lessons most appropriate for the student and based staff change them frequently to ensure students are able to access their learning and also foster skills of working with their peers through student-led activities.